-- Make sure your motorcycle rests securely on its stand, preferably on an elevated work bench and that you have good access to the generator side of the engine.
+- This AC system is made for use in offroad sports and does neither support battery charging nor DC side indicators (there exist however AC flasher units which would be supported. details here) .
+Please consult your local road traffic regulations. - Make sure your motorcycle rests securely on her stand, preferably on an elevated work bench and that you have good access to the generator side of the engine.

-- Disconnect all wires from the old generator and ignition coil and remove these parts. - Take the woodruff key from the crankshaft.
+- Disconnect all wires from the old generator and ignition coil and remove these parts. - Take the woodruff key from the crank.
 You will not need it anymore.
-Please do not forget to do so, otherwise you will have trouble later on in the assembly. - Remark: This woodruff key does not actually hold your rotor on the shaft, this is done by the cone.
-It simply guides to the correct setting which will now be otherwise achieved.
+Please do not forget to do so, otherwise you will have trouble later on in the assembly.
+(Remark: This woodruff key does not actually hold your rotor on the shaft, this is done by the cone.
+It simply guides to the correct setting which will now be otherwise achieved.)

-- Take a look at the new stator. - You will find there a small red line (see red circle).
-This is an ignition marking. - Remark: The unit will be delivered pre-assembled.
+- Take a look at the new stator. - You will find there a small red marking.
+This is an ignition marking. - The unit will be delivered preassembled.
 There is no reason to take the coil off.
 You only risk to damage the wires underneath or to set if wrongly back again.

 - Put the new stator assembly into the place of your old generator.
-Fasten the plate with the 2 provided screws M5x16. - Take care to not jam any wires under the plate.
+Fasten the plate with the 2 screws M6.
+Take care to not jam any wires under the plate.

 - Have a look at the new rotor.
-You will find on its circumference a small pressed in line.
-That is an ignition marking too. - It is durable, but not well visible, so better highlighten it with some marker pen.
+You will find on its circumference a red marking.
+Equally an ignition marking. - Attention: there is also a long metallic protrusion. this is in the hodoka system however of no relevance.

 - Take the spark plug out and bring the piston into ignition position.
-This should be between 1 and 3.5 mm BTDC depending on your motorcycle.
-Please consult the stock manual for this. - You could move the piston by putting the rotor loosely onto the crank shaft and turning it.
-Check that it may move freely above the statorbase. - Do have in mind hat the Honda turns anticlockwise.
-So you have to turn the rotor clockwise for reaching the ignition point after you had TDC.
+This will be something between 1 and 3.5mm BTDC, depending on your motorcycle.
+Please ckeck your manufacturers instructions for this. - You could move the piston by putting the rotor loosely onto the crank shaft and turning it.
+Check that it may move freely above the statorbase and the screws! - Do have in mind that the Hodoka turns anticlockwise.
+You will therefore have to turn the rotor clockwise for reaching the ignition point after you have got TDC.

 - Take the rotor carefully off again without changing the crank's position and reset it onto the crank in such a way that the marking on the rotor aligns with the marking on the stator.
 In that position fasten the rotor carefully with the original nut. - Take care not to change the crank's (ignition) position.
-Otherwise you have to redo this procedure. - To ensure proper fastening put the provided distances under the rotor nut:
+Otherwise you have to redo this procedure. - The works at the engine are finished.
+Screw in the spark plugs again.